gchure/phd/src/chapter_05/section_04_results.md

 regressing on $N_c$ directly would give undue weight for lower channel copy numbers due to the sparse sampling of high-copy number cells.
-The functional form shown in Eq. [@eq:linear_channel_logit] can be derived directly from Bayes’ theorem and is shown in Supplement E.
+The functional form shown in Eq. [@eq:linear_channel_logit] can be derived directly from Bayes’ theorem and is shown in Chapter 9.
 If one knows the values of $\beta_0$ and $\beta_1$, the survival probability can be expressed as
 $$